CLTsolutions/the_rubyist/docs/notes.md

 - `return value` is the result of calling a method
 - Every method has a return value even if it's just `nil`

+# Colons

+_For now, think of them as strings (will study more in Ch 8)_

+- Elements starting with colons are symbols.

+# Self

+- In the topmost level of a class definition body, `self` is the object itself

+# Double Colons

+- Allows access to constant outside of class definition